Kiss You While You Sleep

 ‘When the oesophagus is blocked, like, even just 10 per cent is gonna stop you being able to aspirate your carbon dioxide,’ I ventured.
 ‘So, like, that C-O-Two’s gonna line your bronchioles like cholesterol or something.
 CO-Two makes the muscle in your airway all thick and saggy til it almost closes.
 Big time risk of stroke.
 Real bad if you’re obese, ummm – you said we’re supposed to flag it as a Code Orange compound complication in pre-op?’

 ‘Meester Delight!’
 Dr Godfather clapped and grinned so wide I saw a flash of gold.
 ‘C-O-Two, every child!
 Two particles of oxygen and one of carbon.
 Dear friend of the oxygen we need in the air we breathe.
-Tell me something, child.
-Tell me something really important.
+Tell me this importance, child.
 Tell me how many one day international test caps M S Dhoni is having, child.’